opencustodynet/.github/profile/README.md

 The most important part to contribute is adding more assets to `opencustody-vault`. 👩‍💻

 ## License

-OpenCustody is licensed under [GPL-3.0 License](https://github.com/opencustodynet/opencustody-vault/blob/main/LICENSE), and you can use it to provide Software-as-a-Service like for an exchange.
-However, for support and additional information, please contact _hossein[at]cyrussec[dot]com_.
+OpenCustody is licensed under the [GPL-3.0 License](https://github.com/opencustodynet/opencustody-vault/blob/main/LICENSE), permitting commercial use for providing Software-as-a-Service (SaaS), such as for an exchange.
+For consulting, support, or additional information, please contact _hossein[at]cyrussec[dot]com_.

 <!--